Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Findings

-We found the sense of companionship was achieved by changing the room's feeling.
-The system's feature extended beyond avoiding negative responses to enabling a process of active meaning-making, which means its ability to embed information within a rich, atmospheric, and relational context.
-Participants perceived the device not as an information display but as felt it could integrate part of their homelive's ambiance, providing a canvas upon which they could construct personal significance.
-P9, a retired professor, made this distinction and said \textit{``It is not data, it is like a atmosphere.
-Like when the sun sets and the room gets warm and golden, you know the day is ending.
+This sense of companionship was achieved by changing the room's feeling.
+Participants perceived the device not as an information display but as felt it could integrate part of their home's ambiance, providing a canvas upon which they could construct personal significance.
+P9$\_$Phase3 said \textit{``It is not data, it is like an atmosphere, like when the sun sets, and the room gets warm and golden, you know the day is ending.
 This light is like that.
-It doesn't count at me. it just changes the feeling of the room.
-This change in lighting is very romantic. (...).
-A very gentle way.
+It doesn't count on me.
+It just changes the feeling of the room.
+This change in lighting is very romantic ... a very gentle way.
 Its a very poetic way of knowing time has passed.''}.
-This reflection indicates that the system's primary function was to facilitate meaning-making.
-By comparing the light to a sunset, the participant was not merely having an experience; he was actively interpreting the abstract data by connecting it to a familiar, natural phenomenon.
+By comparing the light to a sunset, the participant was not merely having an experience, he was actively interpreting the abstract data by connecting it to a familiar, natural phenomenon.
 This act of drawing an analogy transformed the device from an information display into a part of the room's narrative.
-His observation that the device ``doesn’t count at me'' highlights the rejection of quantitative measurement in favor of this interpretive relationship.
-His final description of it as a ``romantic'', ``poetic way of knowing'' and ``gentle way'' encapsulates this process.
-The system could provide an atmospheric canvas, upon which the user could construct a personal and significant meaning for the passage of time.
 This demonstrates that for this user group, data accessibility is contingent not only on simplification but also on its integration into a form that allows for personal meaning-making.